-First up, a traditional design with all the colors, an intricate pattern that will hide a multitude of sins ( everyone spills now and again).
-Also, there are a few extra colors that can be drawn out over time by switching out pillows, drapes and other accessories.
+First up, a traditional design with all the colors, an intricate pattern that will hide a multitude of sins (everyone spills now and again).
+Also, there are a few extra colors that can be drawn out over time by switching out pillows, drapes, and other accessories.
 This is "Emir" by Karastan.

-Next we have a transitional piece with lots of character.
+Next, we have a transitional piece with lots of character.
 A bit subtler than Emir, but with a similar but more updated vibe to it.
 "Anastasia" by Loloi Rugs.
 Again, all the colors with a couple extra for good measure.

 Flipping to a couple bolder choices; a floral and a modern geometric pattern, both expertly crafted by Jaipur Rugs.
 The floral is from the "Blue Collection".

-This bold, almost 3D, geometric pattern rug is from the "En Casa" collection designed by famous textile design Luli Sanchez.
+This bold, almost 3D, geometric pattern rug is from the "En Casa" collection designed by famous textile designer Luli Sanchez.
 Either one of these two rugs would bring a dramatic element to the room.